garrows/noleg-stack/README.md

 Configure Nginx Virtual Hosts
 =============================

 Now that we have two separate node processes running on different ports, we need to tell nginx to route different hostnames and urls to the different ports.
-Here is the summery of the configs we will setup:
+Here is the summary of the configs we will setup:

 * www.example.com -> port 3000
 * example.com -> Redirect to www.example.com
 * www.example.com/blog -> port 2368

-In the same gist as before, there is a base config file for nginx that we can substitute some values into for our purposes.
+We will use nginx.conf as a base config file for nginx that we can substitute some values into for our purposes.

 ```sh